-Pupils in KS3 will first learn the sounds of the Spanish language (phonics) and their knowledge of grammar and vocabulary will aim to build on any Spanish learnt at Primary School, but with a different focus.
-This means that pupils with no prior knowledge of the language are not disadvantaged in any way.
-All grammar and vocabulary are revisited several times over the years, with the aim of pupils becoming confident learners of the language.
+Students in KS3 will first learn the sounds of the Spanish language (phonics) and their knowledge of grammar and vocabulary will aim to build on any Spanish learnt at Primary School, but with a different focus.
+This means that students with no prior knowledge of the language are not disadvantaged in any way.
+All grammar and vocabulary are revisited several times over the years, with the aim of students becoming confident learners of the language.

 Half term |